crahimza/crahimza/README.md

 <img src="holcim_aerial_masked.png" alt="Aerial view from Google Earthh of the large steel structures I designed.
 Drawings were performed with AutoCAD and all hand calculations were performed by hand, verified with STAAD.Pro and then checked/approved by a Professional Engineer." width="100%">

-Aerial image from Google Earth of the various structures within my project scope.
+Aerial image from Google Earth of the various structures within my project scope (non blurred portion).

 <p>&nbsp;</p>